Learn something new every day

 Some specific examples of foods that are high in fiber include:

 Cereals.
 Breakfast can not only give people energy for the whole day; it can also provide a lot of fiber in their diets.
-Bran cereals and those containing whole grains are usually the best choices when it comes to eating high fiber foods.
+Bran cereals and those containing whole grains are usually the best choices when it comes to eating foods high in fiber.
 A few specific examples of high fiber cereals include: 100% all-bran cereal, oatmeal, shredded wheat, and whole grain cereal.

 Fruits.
 To get the most fiber out of a piece of fruit, it is important to consume both the skin and the pulp if possible.
 A few specific fruit choices include: Apples (with skin), avocados, bananas, blackberries, grapefruits, kiwis, pears (with skin), pineapples, dried prunes, some prune juices, raisins, and strawberries.